Join us at the following Diverse Fort Collins events!

 Feb.
 23 (Chapters 5-8) click here for event info

-Diverse Fort Collins Book Group – Spring 2020
+Diverse Fort Collins Book Group – Later in 2020

 Diverse Fort Collins Book Group discussion on The House of Broken Angels by Luis Alberto Urrea.
 Sunday, Oct.
 27, from 3 p.m. to 5 p.m. at Wolverine Farm Letterpress & Publick House, first floor.
 316 Willow St. Free event.
 Please plan to buy a beverage to thank Wolverine Farm for the gift of this space.